 The Workplace Safety and Health (WSH) Institute was established in April 2011 as part of the WSH 2018 strategy to put Singapore's WSH performance on par with leading countries.
 To promote stronger links with the industry, in 2012, WSH Institute came under the purview of the WSH Council.
 On 1 Oct 2017, with the reconstitution of WSH Council under the Tripartite Alliance Ltd (TAL), WSH Institute came under the Ministry of Manpower (MOM).

-Envisioned as a key initiative to safeguard the safety and health of persons at work, the Institute provides evidence-based information and solutions to MOM and, WSH Council and key stakeholders for the formulation and review of national WSH policies, strategies and programmes.
+Envisioned as a key initiative to safeguard the safety and health of persons at work, the Institute provides evidence-based information and solutions to MOM, WSH Council and key stakeholders for the formulation and review of national WSH policies, strategies and programmes.
 WSH Institute also anticipates new and emerging WSH trends and risks in Singapore.

 A Healthy Workforce in a Safe Workplace